How Much Do Fruits and Vegetables Cost?

 - Substituting fruits and vegetables for other snacks

-A wide variety of fruits and vegetables is available at retail stores across the Nation.
+A wide variety of fruits and vegetables is available at retail stores across the United States.
 ERS priced selected types of fruits and vegetables in various fresh and processed forms.
-Foods identified for pricing are very specific products; these include 24 fresh fruits and 40 fresh vegetables, as well as processed fruits and vegetables (canned, frozen, or dried products), and fruit juices.
+Foods identified for pricing are very specific products and include fresh fruits and vegetables, as well as fruit juices, and processed fruits and vegetables (canned, frozen, or dried products).
 For example, apples include fresh apples and applesauce.
 Apples are also priced in two juice forms: ready-to-drink and frozen concentrate that must be reconstituted at home.

 The next step in ERS's analysis was to estimate each food’s average retail price.
-Using 2013 data, researchers estimated total sales for all stores providing data to IRI for its retail scanner data product (named InfoScan).
-Sales were calculated on both a weight basis and a dollar basis, aggregating across all stores.
-For example, participating retailers sold 114.8 million pounds of frozen broccoli for $214.6 million in 2013 (excluding products that contain cheese).
-The ratio of total revenue to total quantity was then calculated.
-The average retail cost of frozen broccoli was estimated as:
+Using 2013, 2016, and 2020 data, researchers estimated total sales for all stores providing data to Circana for its retail scanner data product (named OmniMarket Core Outlets (formerly InfoScan)).
+Sales were calculated by weight and by dollars, aggregating across all stores.
+Average retail prices per pound or per pint were then estimated for all products as the ratio of aggregated sales in dollars to aggregated sales by weight.

-While the estimate of total sales for each food on a dollar basis is fairly straightforward, estimating total sales on a weight basis is more complicated.
+While the estimate of total sales for each food item by dollars is fairly straightforward, estimating total sales by weight is more complicated.
 Fruits and vegetables are sold primarily by the pound or ounce.
 For example, whole fresh carrots are typically sold in bags weighing one, two, or five pounds.
 However, some other types of produce, such as melons, pineapples, and lettuce are more commonly priced per piece of fruit or per head of lettuce.
-For retail items sold in this manner, it is necessary to convert sales to a dollars per pound basis, using a numeric conversion factor.
+For retail items sold this way, it is necessary to convert sales to dollars per pound, using a numeric conversion factor.
 For example, an assumption is made about the average weight in pounds of a typical melon, a typical pineapple, and a typical head of lettuce.

 Retail price estimates calculated by ERS are very broad averages.
-Costs are defined as the average prices paid by all American households for a food over a 1-year period, including purchases in different package sizes, under different brand names, and at different types of retail outlets.
+Costs are defined as the average prices paid by all U.S. households for a food product over a year, including purchases in different package sizes, under different brand names, and at different types of retail outlets.
 Of course, prices do vary seasonally, and annual averages may disproportionately reflect in-season prices in some cases.
 Retail food prices can also vary between supercenters, supermarkets, wholesale club stores, and convenience stores, among other retail formats.

-Data on cooking yields, edible shares, and inedible shares of fruits and vegetables are from USDA's Standard Reference, Release 26 (SR), the Food and Nutrient Database for Dietary Studies, 5.0 (FNDDS), and Food Yields Summarized by Different Stages of Preparation (Handbook 102).
+Data on cooking yields, edible shares, and inedible shares of fruits and vegetables are from USDA's National Nutrient Database for Standard Reference (SR), the Food and Nutrient Database for Dietary Studies (FNDDS), and Food Yields Summarized by Different Stages of Preparation, Agriculture Handbook 102 (AH102).
 If weight is lost in preparation, ERS defines a food's retail-equivalent weight as:

 where shares are expressed as fractions.
 For example, the SR reports that 10 percent of a fresh apple is inedible, while the FPED lists the weight of a 1-cup equivalent of raw apple with skin at 110 grams.
 To eat a 1-cup equivalent, households must therefore buy 110/0.9 = 122.22 grams of whole fresh apples.
 In contrast, if weight is gained in preparation, a food item's retail-equivalent weight is defined as: